 Can I bring someone with me when I come for my Laser Eye Surgery?

-Although most of these fears are quickly dispelled once you speak with an expert (and often friendly) laser eye surgeon and discover that Laser Eye Surgery is one of the most common and safest elective procedures in the world, it’s always helpful to have someone on hand to support you through your journey.
+In our experience, however, most of these fears are quickly dispelled once a patient speaks with a friendly and knowledgeable Laser Eye surgeon.
+The panic usually subsides once people realise that Laser Eye Surgery is one of the most common – and safest – elective procedures in the world!

-And so, you’re welcome to bring 1 or 2 people with you on the day of your laser eye treatment.
-However, most clinics — ourselves included — advise you don’t bring children to the clinic.
+At London Vision Clinic, you are welcome to bring one or two people with you on the day of your Laser Eye Surgery.
+However, it is recommended that you don’t bring children to the clinic.

 You may also find it helpful to bring someone along to your aftercare appointments.
-You will no longer need another pair of eyes to help you manoeuvre and get around, but your companion will be able to ask any of their own questions and make sure everything is perfectly in place for you to enjoy your new life of greater vision.
+While you will no longer need another pair of eyes to help you get around, your companion will be able to ask any questions of their own to make sure everything is perfectly in place for you to enjoy your new life of improved vision.

-If you’d like to book a consultation with us, or find out more about the day of the Laser Eye Surgery procedure, leave us a comment or give us a call us on 020 7224 1005.
+You can find out more about the day of your Laser Eye Surgery procedure, here.
+Alternatively, Book a Consultation with one of our friendly Laser Eye Surgery experts below, or give us a call on 020 7224 1005.